Owsley (musician)

-William Reese "Will" Owsley III (March 6, 1966 – April 30, 2010), known professionally as Owsley, was an American singer and songwriter.
+William Reese Owsley III (March 6, 1966 – April 30, 2010), known professionally as Owsley, was an American singer and songwriter.
 His two solo albums won critical acclaim, and his debut album was nominated for a Grammy Award, as was the song "Threaten Me With Heaven".
 Owsley was also a record producer, a recording engineer, and the guitarist in Amy Grant's touring band.

 Early life and influences

-Owsley was born and raised in Anniston, Alabama in a musical household.
-His father was the drum major of the Million Dollar Band, the marching band of the University of Alabama; his mother was a singer and stage actress; his sister was a classically trained pianist, and his brother was a rock guitarist,.
+Owsley was born and raised in Anniston, Alabama, in a musical household.
+His father was the drum major of the Million Dollar Band, the marching band of the University of Alabama; his mother was a singer and stage actress; his sister was a classically trained pianist, and his brother was a rock guitarist.
 Owsley graduated from the Rectory School and attended the Blue Ridge School.

-He was a guitarist and singer in the Southeastern rock club band Baghdad in the mid-80s that played both covers and original work, before moving to Nashville, Tennessee in 1987.
+He was a guitarist and singer in the Southeastern rock club band Baghdad in the mid-80s that played both covers and original work, before moving to Nashville, Tennessee, in 1987.

 Owsley started playing guitar at age nine.
 He was a fan of Kiss and of Todd Rundgren, but mostly practiced Eddie Van Halen and Steve Morse licks note-for-note.
-With his father's mentorship, he played snare drum in the Anniston High School marching band, whilst continuing his passion for guitar, playing in his high school jazz band and in top-40 cover bands at local venues.
+With his father's mentorship, he played snare drum in the Anniston High School marching band, while continuing his passion for guitar, playing in his high school jazz band and in top-40 cover bands at local venues.
 With his brother, he would play in the band Stormfront.
 The songs he started writing himself were more in the style of The Beatles.
 As a guitarist, he also cited influences such as Chet Atkins, Jimi Hendrix and Robert Johnson.